-Force her to fall in love with the UGLIEST thing around!
+Make her fall in love with the ugliest guy in the room!

 The Invisible Husband.